lixoten/cryptocurrency-app-android-kotlin-compose/README.md

 # Crypto Currency App
 An app that shows all cryptocurrency from Coin Paprika API in a Scrollable list.
-Clicking on an item will fetch more from the api and shows their details
+Clicking on an item will fetch more from the api and shows their details.

 ## We use
 - Clean Architecture, MVVM, Use Cases, Compose, Rest API, Dagger-Hilt, Coroutines)